sihensel/BDMA/README.md

 ```

 Sanity check that all containers are running with `docker ps -a`.<br>
-Verify the output of the producer with `docker logs -f producer_twitter`.
+Verify the output of the producers with `docker logs -f <container_name>`.

-All data that gets streamed to the `twittersink` topic will be propagated to Cassandra for storage.
+All data that gets streamed to the `twittersink` and `newssink` topics will be automatically propagated to Cassandra for storage.

 Verify that Cassandra is receiving data:
 ```bash